 I’m talking deep, painful, cystic acne.
 I’m talking pus, deep scarring and skin that somehow manages to be both oily AND dry at the same time.
 When I say that I had horrible acne, I am not over exaggerating.
 I resembled a burn victim.
 People would stare.
 And to my embarrassment and horror, sometimes they would actually ask me what had happened to me, what was wrong with my face.
 There was not a single part of my face that didn’t have a pimple.
 I remember one time trying to find a single surface of my face I could lay the tip of my index finger on without a pimple, and I couldn’t do it.
 There simply was no part of my face not entirely covered.

 Despite this, I took (what I thought was) immaculate care of my skin.
 I washed with cleansers both morning and night.
-I used harsh creams to dry out my skin.
+While I thought I was helping or even moisturizing, I used harsh creams to dry out my skin.
 I applied glycolic acid and benzoyl peroxide daily.
 My mother even made me use rubbing alcohol on my skin, hoping that it would dry out my excessive oil production.
 It didn’t.
 It made my skin dry up and flake off in chunks (yes, chunks), and then produce even more oil.
 I took Accutane – twice!
 Nothing worked.

 Here are five steps I took to clear my acne.